This project is just in the middle of the construction phase. This web page will be updated from time to time.

 The time and cost is for the actual building of the Bluenose model.
 The cost of drawings and books, and the reading/studying of those is not included here.

 This web page is NOT a complete instruction manual for building a Bluenose model.
 There are other sources that do a much better job (see References).
-I just pulled together information from different source for my use to build the ship with keel, frames, stanchions and some internal compartments like it was done with the real Bluenose/Bluenose II.
+I just pulled together information from different source for my use to build the ship with keel, frames, stanchions and rigging like it was done with the real Bluenose/Bluenose II.

 In Oct-2017 I started reading and doing research, and in Dec-2017 I made more concrete plans.
 Made the baseboard and slip on 10-Jan-2018, and then came to the conclusion that I needed to order dimensioned basswood.
 I was not happy the way my version of the frame sections turned out.
 Then on 1-Feb-2018 I happen to find the modeling instructions by Gene Bodnar based on the blueprints from P.F.
 Eisnor.
 It is exactly what I had in mind of modeling, and NOW I was ready to begin the actual modeling as of 1-Feb-2018.